bodymoto/food-nutrient-graph/readme.md

 ## About

-The keto food graph is a single page website built using Google's Lit framework.
-It takes an array of objects and dynamically generates an HTML table that can be filtered by 'group' property, or sorted by each table head to either ascending order (low-high), or descending order (high-low).
+The nutrition graph is a single page website built using Google's Lit framework.
+It takes an array of objects and dynamically generates an HTML table that can be filtered by **'group'** property, or sorted by each table head to either **ascending order** (low-high), or **descending order** (high-low).

 ## Why use Lit?